-The Global Relations Office are happy to support interested students with their application.
+Trinity Global is happy to support interested students and academic supervisors with their application.

 Each scholarship will include a full fee-waiver from Trinity, and a stipend for living costs, airfare and health insurance, provided by the CSC (bench fees are not included).

 If you are a visiting scholar or interested in hosting a visiting scholar, please see the bottom of the page for relevant information.For questions, please contact Dominique Luthringer, Regional Manager – Eastern Europe, Central and East Asia at Dominique.Luthringer@tcd.ie

 - Students must hold an offer to study at Trinity in order to apply for the scholarship (please see How to apply – For Students below)

 - Academic supervisors apply for the scholarship on behalf of the student for the initial stage of the application before Friday 22nd February 2022 (download Guidelines for Schools here)

 - The academic panel reviews all applications and shortlists the pre-selected candidates before 11th March 2022.

 - Shortlisted students apply to CSC directly for the second stage of the scholarship application between the 20th March and 5th April on this website http://apply.csc.edu.cn.

 - Results are shared with academic supervisors in June.

 1. Apply for a PhD - for students